Quick summary: 25 tips for choosing the perfect domain name

 1

-First thing’s first.
-Don’t waste your time trying finding the perfect domain name – because in 99% of scenarios it does not exist.
-Even if you come up with one, someone else most likely owns it already.
-A better approach is to generate 15-20 domain name ideas first, then, subsequently, you can check the availability of all these names by using tools like the Bluehost Domain Search Tool.
+First things first-don’t spend too much time trying to dream up the perfect domain name, because in the vast majority of cases, it simply doesn’t exist.
+Even if you do come up with something ideal, chances are it’s already been registered.
+A more effective approach is to brainstorm 15–20 strong domain name ideas upfront.
+Once you have a solid shortlist, you can check their availability using a tool like the Bluehost Domain Search Tool.

-The Bluehost domain name tool will offer alternative but similar-sounding domains if your preferred domain is not free.
-You can test it out on their website or use our embedded domain name search below:
+Bluehost will also offer suggestions for alternative or similar domain names if your original ideas are taken.
+You can try it out directly on their site or use our embedded domain name search tool below:

 2